Weakly Supervised Label Learning Flows: Background

-\textbf{Weakly Supervised Learning.} Given a dataset $\mathcal{D} = \{\mathbf{x}_1,...,\mathbf{x}_N\}$, and weak signals $\mathbf{Q}$, weakly supervised learning finds a model that can predict the unknown label $\mathbf{y}_i$ for each input data $\mathbf{x}_i$.
+Given a dataset $\mathcal{D} = \{\mathbf{x}_1,...,\mathbf{x}_N\}$, and weak signals $\mathbf{Q}$, weakly supervised learning finds a model that can predict the unknown label $\mathbf{y}_i$ for each input data $\mathbf{x}_i$.
 Weak signals are inexact or noisy supervision information that weakly label the dataset~\citep{zhou2018brief}.
 For different problems, the type and format of weak signals can be different.
 In weakly supervised classification~\citep{arachie2021general,mazzetto2021semi}, weak signals are noisy labels generated by rule-based labeling methods.
 In unpaired point cloud completion~\citep{chen2019unpaired,wu2020multimodal}, weak signals are coarse shape and structure information provided by a set of complete point clouds.
 Detailed illustrations of weakly supervised learning problems are in Section~\ref{sec:case}.

 Constraint-based methods~\citep{balsubramani2015scalable,arachie2020constrained,arachie2021general,mazzetto:icml21,mazzetto2021semi}, define a set of constrained functions based on $\mathbf{Q}$ and $\mathbf{x}$.
-These functions form a space of possible $\mathbf{y}$.
-The methods then look for one possible $\mathbf{y}$ within this constrained space.
+These functions form a space of possible $\mathbf{y}$, and then look for one possible $\mathbf{y}$ within this constrained space.
 In this work, we follow this idea and use constrained functions to restrict the predicted $\mathbf{y}$.